 Source: Healing with Aromatherapy

-Source: The Complete Book of Essential Oils and Aromatherapy
+Source: The Heart of Aromatherapy

 To a 5-ml dark-color dropper bottle, add: